fractalide/fractalide-website-styx/content/fractalmarket.md

                 <div class="text-center">
                     <h2 class="sub_heading_blue">An application marketplace connected to Hyperflow</h2>
                     <p>
-                        Hyperflow's software agents are shareable.
-Fractalmarket allows users to search for agents, then include them into their dapps, meaning a reduction in software development cost.
+                        Hyperflow's software blocks are shareable.
+Fractalmarket allows users to search for software blocks, then include them into their dapps, meaning a reduction in software development cost.
 It enables people to build ever more powerful dapps by standing on the shoulders of giants.
                         </p>
                         <p>Fractalmarket integrates into Hyperflow.
-Anyone can upload and trade agents using ADA, or publish them as open source with or without a price tag.
+Anyone can upload and trade software blocks using ADA, or publish them as open source with or without a price tag.
                     </p>
                     <p>
                         The trading of open source software is a fundamental shift away from the centralised advertisment-pushing revenue models of yore, moving to decentralised community funding.